-Chiranjeevi's Remuneration For Sye Raa: He Emerges As The Highest Paid Tollywood actor?
+Chiranjeevi's Remuneration For Sye Raa: Emerges As The Highest Paid Tollywood actor?

 Chiranjeevi will be seen on the big screen again with Sye Raa Narasimha Reddy.
 It is one among the costliest films of Telugu cinema and has reportedly been made on a budget of an excess of Rs 250 crore.
 Now, reports have come up regarding Chiranjeevi's remuneration, which reveals that he might have turned out to be the highest-paid Tollywood actor ever, with this magnum opus.